moneezi08/ELK_Stack_Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the configuration and playbook files to /etc/ansible/ directory.
-- Update the ansible and host file to include...
+- Update the ansible and host file to include the following:
-- Run the playbook, and navigate to kibana by run curl command to the kibana IP to check that the installation worked as expected.

 Run ansible
 Now in order to let Ansible make connections to the Vm we must make two changes to the configuration files located in /etc/ansible/ directory.
 - Ansible needs to know the Administrative user name to use when making SSH connections (Admin username used when created the Web-VMs); ansible.cfg is the file with the setting for the admin name that should be used
 - Ansible needs to know the IP address of the VM you want it to connect to; hosts.cfg is the file with all of the IP addresses that should be used under the webservers group